PRE-PURCHASE / CONDITION SURVEYS

 Pre-Purchase / Condition surveys for fishing vessels are thorough and

-Commercial Fishing Vessel Registration and Inspection examinations are carried out as an authorised surveyor on behalf of the MCA, reporting directly to the MCA.
+Commercial Fishing Vessel Registration and Inspection examinations are carried out as an Authorised Vessel Inspector on behalf of the MCA, reporting directly to the MCA.

 CONSULTANCY, TROUBLESHOOTING AND INVESTIGATIONS